 Before demoing the Samsung Galaxy Tab, no single device caused me to actually caused me to question my phone.
 I’ve reviewed a Droid X for crying out loud.
 And while it’s an amazing phone, I was okay with going back to my Droid Eris and living my life.
 Ever since this sweet little tablet arrived, I have wondered if I should make the switch back to a basic phone and purchase the Galaxy to carry around with me for mobile use.

 The Samsung Galaxy Tab was amazing.
 We own an iPad and we love it, but I have two issues with it.
 First, it’s big and it doesn’t really just slip into my purse.
 Secondly, I can’t thumb type.
 If I’m going to use a tablet device, I don’t want to put it on the table and hunt and peck my words out on the touchscreen keyboard.
 And don’t tell me just to pick up an iPad keyboard because, well, at that point, why not just bring along my laptop?
+Get the best deals on HDMI Tablets and find everything you’ll need to improve your home office setup.

 We’ve all seen the shirt “I’m not short, I’m fun-sized.”
 Well, this tablet is fun-sized.
 I thought I would never use something like this, turns out, I have more uses for it than I thought.